Christmas decoration: Plants

 Wreaths are made from real or artificial conifer branches, or sometimes other broadleaf evergreens or holly.
 Several types of evergreen or even deciduous branches may be used in the same wreath, along with pinecones and sprays of berries, and Christmas ornaments including jingle bells.
 A bow is usually used at the top or bottom, and an electric or unlit candle may be placed in the middle.
-Christmas lights are often used, and they may be hung from door or windows, and sometimes walls, lampposts and light fixtures, or even statuary.
+Christmas lights are often used, and they may be hung from doors or windows, and sometimes walls, lampposts, light fixtures, or even statuary.